Telehealth and Occupational Therapy: A New Frontier

-Telehealth is becoming an exciting new avenue for providing occupational therapy services in a variety of settings.
+Telehealth, also known as teletherapy, is becoming an exciting new avenue for providing occupational therapy services in a variety of settings.

-“Telehealth encompasses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.”
+“Encompasses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.”

 Telehealth is not a service in and of itself, but is instead a means to provide medical services, like occupational therapy, through different forms of technology.